 |6 weeks +||Increases from 1 every 7 to 10 days to around 3 to 5 per day or even more||Loose, yellow|

 During the first 24 hours, the poop of your baby is in the meconium stage.
 The poop will be black and sticky, and usually hard to wipe off.
-Your baby is expected to pass stool within 24 hours of his coming into the world.
+Your baby is expected to pass stools within 24 hours of birth.
 The poop mainly consists of the matter he ingested when he was inside the uterus, and is mostly made up of fluids and cells.
 Oddly enough, the poop will be odourless.
-This is because of the fact that friendly bacteria have not yet colonized his gut.
-The bowel movement occurs because of the colostrum from the mother, which performs the function of a laxative to help push out the matter from the body of the child.
+This is because the friendly bacteria have not yet colonized his gut.
+The bowel movement occurs because of the colostrum he’ll feed on, which performs the function of a laxative to help push out the matter from the body of the child.

 After that, the poop eventually becomes more watery and loose.
 This continues for around twelve more weeks because the digestive system of the child is still in development.
-It will not be absorbing the nutrients from the breast milk as effectively as an adult’s system, so much of it will simply go out of the body through his poop.
-The undigested sugar and milk in the body tend to act as a laxative, leading to frequent, loose stool.
-However, the bowel movement becomes less watery and more predictable as the baby grows.
+It will not be absorbing the nutrients from the breast milk quite effectively, so much of it will simply go out of his body through his poop.
+The undigested sugar and milk in the body tend to act as a laxative, leading to frequent bowel movements.
+However, the stools become less watery and more predictable as the baby grows.

-When the baby starts to transition into solid food, you can expect poop that is much more adult-like.
-This usually occurs around the five-month mark, when you will start feeding solid food to your child.
+When your baby starts eating solid foods, you can expect poop that is much more adult-like.
+This usually occurs around the five-month mark, when you start feeding solid food to your child.
 The poop becomes firm and dark in colour and has a distinctly bad odour.
-Note that the colour of the poop is slightly dependent on the meal he would have had previously, this is completely normal and is indicative of a good digestive system.
-Sometimes, you may even find bits of veggies in his poop, the hard food is usually passed on by the digestive system as they are not properly chewed, owing to the lack of molars.
+Note that the colour of the poop is slightly dependent on the meal he would have had previously; this is completely normal and is indicative of a good digestive system.
+Sometimes, you may even find bits of veggies in his poop.
+This is because hard foods are usually passed on by the digestive system as they are not properly chewed, owing to the lack of molars.

 In any way, a mother will be expected to make at least a thousand diaper changes in the first year of parenthood.
 So, observe the colour and texture of the poop for an idea about the health of your child.

-During the early stages of breastfeeding, your child may not yet have a strong digestive system to absorb all the nutrients she receives.
-This means that a lot of the milk is simply passed out of the body through stools, which leads to the stools having a yellow colour and loose consistency in the first few months.
+During the early stages of breastfeeding, your child may not have a strong digestive system to absorb all the nutrients he receives.
+This means that a lot of the milk is simply passed out of the body through stools, which leads to the stools being yellow in colour and having a loose consistency in the first few months.
 You can expect your child to poop at least four times a day in the first few weeks of his life.
-The breastfed baby poop frequency eventually increases a lot as he grows.
+The frequency of pooping eventually increases as he grows.
 Most commonly, breastfed babies poop after every feeding, sometimes even twelve times a day or more.

-How Many Times Do a Formula Fed Baby Poop?
+How Many Times Does a Formula-Fed Baby Poop?

-Compared to children who are breastfed, formula fed babies poop far less.
+Compared to children who are breastfed, formula-fed babies poop far less.
 This is because of the lack of colostrum in their diet, which acts as a natural laxative and is present in high amounts in breastmilk.
-The frequency of the child pooping will be around three or four times a day, and the texture will be more solid compared to breastfed children.
+The frequency of the child pooping will be around three or four times a day, and the texture will be more solid compared to that of breastfed babies.
 The colour is less yellow and more greenish and darker.

-As he grows, you will find that the baby poops only once a day, whether formula fed or breastfed.
+As he grows, you will find that your baby poops only once a day, whether formula-fed or breastfed.
 This is an indication of the digestive system becoming healthier and does not mean that there is anything wrong with the baby.

-The poop of the baby can give you an insight into his health, so you should always take note of the frequency and consistency of the bowel movements in the early stages.
-Since the baby is not able to communicate any problems or discomfort at such a young age, you should definitely pay attention to his poop so that any diseases or problems can be recognised immediately.
+The poop of your baby can give you an insight into his health, so it’s important that you always take note of the frequency and consistency of his bowel movements in the early stages.
+Since your baby won’t be able to communicate any problems or discomfort at such a young age, you should definitely pay attention to his poop so that any diseases or problems can be recognised immediately.